 May 10, 2015

-Give Mom more than a Meal, give her the nostalgia of gathering around antique tables amid the hand hewed beams of the old barn restaurant with your family and share Amish Acres famous Threshers Dinner served family style.
-Begin your culinary treat with steaming bean soup served from the iron kettle, pass platters of mashed potatoes, giblet gravy, beef and noodles, and baskets of hearth baked bread and crock of apple butter.
-You'll tarry while you select from the tins of baked pies and apple dumplings.
+Treat your mom to the nostalgia of gathering around antique tables amid the hand hewed beams of the old barn restaurant with your family and share Amish Acres famous Threshers Dinner Buffet.
+Begin your culinary treat with steaming bean soup, continue with mashed potatoes, giblet gravy, beef and noodles, and hearth baked bread and apple butter.
+You'll tarry while you select from the bountiful selection of baked pies and apple dumplings.
 In addition, we have a special treat for mother's day including a sumptuous salad bar, a breakfast bar featuring a waffle station and a soft serve ice cream bar!